There's a new trick to understanding someone's poker face -- radio waves.

 The breakthrough makes it easier to accomplish what scientists have tried to do for years with machines: sense human emotions.
 The researchers believe tracking a person's feelings is a step toward improving their overall emotional well-being.

+integrate with an existing computing gadget in your home.
 It works by bouncing wireless signals off a person.
 These signals are impacted by motion, such as breathing and heartbeats.
 When the heart pumps blood, a force is exerted onto our bodies, and the skin vibrates ever so slightly.

 The researchers demonstrated their system detects emotions on par with an electrocardiogram (EKG), a common wearable device medical professionals use to monitor the human heart.